annaschultze/acearb_power/README.md

-# acearb_power
+# Power Calculations for the ACEi/ARB Analyses

-Power calculations for ACEi/ARB power analyses.
+This repo contains power calculations for the ACEi/ARB analyses (case-control and cohort analyses)